-The most well-known provision in the Patient Protection and Affordable Care Act, also known as “Obamacare,” requires Americans to have “minimum essential health insurance” for themselves, spouses and dependents starting on January 1, 2014.
-The legislation also included a new tax credit and penalty related to the health care reform.
+The most well-known provision in the Patient Protection and Affordable Care Act, also known as "Obamacare," states that as of January 1, 2014, Americans are required to have "minimum essential health insurance" for themselves, spouses and dependents.
+The legislation also included tax credits and penalties related to the health care reform that continue to be applicable.

 If you already have health insurance through an employer or government-sponsored program like Medicare or Medicaid, or you purchase insurance on your own, you likely have minimum essential coverage and don't need to take any action.